Ronald DeWitt Mills-Pinyas

 Mills-Pinyas is Professor Emeritus of Studio Art at Linfield College.
-Married to María Isabel Pinyas-Mills, they have made their homes and studios in the Eola Hills in Oregon's wine country and in Arenys de Mar in Barcelona, Catalonia, Spain.
+Married to María Isabel Pinyas-Mills, Isabel and Ron have made their homes and studios in the Eola Hills in Oregon's wine country, in Portland, Oregon and in Arenys de Mar, Barcelona, Catalonia, Spain.
 Ron has three sons and three grandchildren.
 Ron's interests include hiking, particularly along the Camino de Santiago in Spain.